texastribune/icomoon/Readme.md

 2. **Use css class, not `data-icon`**.
 The characters representing each icon are not final.

 ## Changelog

+* Version 0.6:
+  1. update for new icomoon app (http://icomoon.io/#post/350)
+  2. added livestream icon, tt-livestream
+  3. updated `-reverse`/`-sign` class names to be more consistent
+  4. deleted duplicate icons (`twitter` and `twitter-bird`)
 * Version 0.2:
   1. added a copy of _Best and Worst_ game (game uses another font icon)
   2. added some other icons that we currently use on the site